istio/istio.io/content/help/faq/telemetry/external-zipkin.md

 ---
-title: Can istio send tracing information to an external ZipKin instance?
+title: Can Istio send tracing information to an external ZipKin instance?
 weight: 110
 ---